 Paths in the Explorers Garden are composed of grass and are not wheelchair accessible.
 In winter, access may be limited due to snow and ice; please use caution.

 A sign at the western end of Chinese Path describes the role plant exploration has played in the development of Arboretum collections.
-A self-guided cellphone tour, Adventures in the Explorers Garden, highlights Arboretum plant explorers, exciting journeys, and fascinating plants introduced to North American gardens from all over the world.
+A self-guided tour, highlights Arboretum plant explorers, exciting journeys, and fascinating plants introduced to North American gardens from all over the world.

 How long should I explore?